RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display star markings for custom collections**

 With this option enabled, there is a star marking added to each favorite game name.
-It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ but is applied specifically to custom collections.
+It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ menu but is applied specifically to custom collections.
 It's disabled by default.

 **Group unthemed custom collections**

-With this enabled, if you have created custom collections and there is no theme support for the names you've selected, the collections will be grouped in a general collection which is correctly themed.
+With this enabled, if you have created custom collections and there is no theme support for the names you've selected, the collections will be grouped in a general collection system which is correctly themed.
 It's strongly recommended to keep this option enabled as otherwise your collections would be completely unthemed which doesn't make much sense.
 This option is provided mostly for testing and theme development purposes.

 **Show system names in collections**